cinc-project/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

                path = "/bkp/backps"
       ```

       * Update the OpenSearch nodes using the template provided below.
-Use the command  `chef-automate config patch os.toml --os` to update the Opensearch node configs.
+Use the `chef-automate config patch os.toml --os` command to update the Opensearch node configs.

       ```sh
       [path]
          repo = "/bkp/backps"
       ```

-      * Run the curl request against one of the Automate frontend node.
+      * Run the curl request against one of the Automate frontend nodes.

         ```sh
         curl localhost:10144/_snapshot?pretty